Circassian music: Dances

 The men go out one by one in this order, circle once before standing in front of the lady of their choice, pre-notified by the ladies' Hatiyaak'o.
 The lady greets the gentleman by rising on her toes, opening her arms in a slight angle to the sides, delicately posing her fingertips, looking modestly down, and bowing only her head.
 He returns the greeting by bowing his head as he raises one arm and folds it at a right angle in front of his chest.

 She starts, he follows, both on tiptoe, sometimes on toe knuckles, to show off his skill.

 A man must always keep a woman in front of him, to his left.
 The idea is to 'protect' her on his non-combat arm's side, while his 'fighting' arm is outside, ready to 'strike' an outsider.

 They complete one circle before going to the centre, where he performs tricks and movements of his choice to impress her.
 She may or may not return his efforts by twirling in place or clapping for him, in time to the music.
 Eye contact must be maintained.
 It is very rude for a man to turn his back to the lady, or take his eyes off her, even if she is in front of him, a custom now obsolete among the Adyghes living with the peoples of the fundamentally male-dominant Middle East, where genders are culturally very segregated.
 Younger men have been seen to turn their backs to show off to the enthusiastically clapping other men.

 In Daghestan, young men may use Lezginka as a men-only skill-contest type of dance, with a lot of energy, enthusiasm and soul fire.

 Women will use Lezginka as a skill contest too, but more rarely.

 Qame-ch'as is the 'short-dagger' (Qame) dance.
 The dancer shows his skill with the "Qama", the Circassian dagger.
 It is a fast dance and it is a competition dance between men, but sometimes it is danced as solo.

 The Qame is also used in Persian martial arts.

 Osh'ha c'hes or Bghi'ris is the mountaineers' (Mountain-Dwellers') dance.
 It is a very fast dance, danced by men showing their skills.
 The moves are hard and strong, showing the character of the mountaineers.

 Apsni Apsua is the famous Abkhaz dance.
 Abkhazians are considered the origin of the Circassians; their nearest descendants are the Abzax, or Abaze-yex (literally "Abhaza-descending").
 They are very close in blood, language, culture, and traditions with the Adyghe.
 In time, the Adyghe adopted their brothers' and neighbours' dances.

 Circassian artists

-The Adyghe Anthem was originally composed by Iskhak Shumafovich Mashbash and Umar Khatsitsovich Tkhabisimov, but after the diaspora, almost all Circassians immigrated to different countries, such as Jordan, Syria, Turkey and many more.
+The Adyghe Anthem was originally composed by Iskhak Shumafovich Mashbash and Umar Khatsitsovich Tkhabisimov.
+However, after the diaspora, almost all Circassians immigrated to various countries, including Jordan, Syria and Turkey.